IzzyD7/loaner_track/readme.md

 ## Installation:

--From your console, clone this repo onto your local machine.
+* From your console, clone this repo onto your local machine.

 ```